lastweek/rdma-core/README.md

 rdma-core has a generic layer interface with applications and a lower-level vendor-specific callback layer.

-This is a very high qualify repo, it's one of the best I've seen.
+This is a very high quality repo, it's one of the best I've seen.
 We will look at how those commands are implemented, libibverbs internal, and vendor specific part (e.g., mlx5).